 The Audit Committee is composed of Messrs.
-Eliassen, Hamermesh and Skindlo, with Mr. Whates serving as Chairman.
-Effective as of the Annual Meeting, the Audit Committee will consist of Messrs.
 Collins, Eliassen, and Skindlo, with Mr. Whates serving as Chairman.
-All directors serving on the Audit Committee, including each of Messrs.
-Weise and Hardesty during their service on the Audit Committee, are or were independent Committee members as defined by Nasdaq and SEC rules.
+All directors serving on the Audit Committee are or were independent committee members as defined by Nasdaq and SEC rules.
 Our Board has determined that Mr. Whates is an "audit committee financial expert" in accordance with SEC rules.